thatrandomfrenchdude/rubik/README.md

     screen -S rubik-pi /dev/tty.usbserial-123456 115200
     ```

+2. Log in to the Rubik Pi device using your username and password.
+    Default credentials are:
+    - Username: `root`
+    - Password: `rubikpi`

+## Set Up Wifi

 ## Send a File
 0. Activate a terminal session with the Rubik Pi device.
 1. On the Rubik Pi, run: